rydmike/theming_workshop/README.md

     - [ ] Dark
     - [ ] Paste in the custom styles we do not have in the Playground.

-24) Entire theme made with ThemesPlayground - Platform adaptive
+24) Entire theme made with ThemesPlayground - Platform adaptive.
     Branch step: https://github.com/rydmike/theming_workshop/tree/30-themes-playground-step-24

-This part of the workshop changes the setup made in step 23 in the **Themes Playground** to a theme that is platform adaptive and looks a bit different on iOS, macOS and other desktops compared to Android.
+This part of the workshop changes the setup made in step 23 in the **Themes Playground** to a theme that is platform adaptive and that it looks a bit different on iOS, macOS and other desktops compared to Android.

 - [ ] Platform adaptive themes
 - [ ] What are platform adaptive themes?